 112 Washington Avenue,

-Endicott’s first movie house was not the Lyric Theater, but the more humble Colonial Theater, later renamed Ideal Theater, located a few doors down on Washington Avenue and opened no later than April 1915.
+Endicott’s first movie house was not the Lyric Theater, but the more humble Colonial Theater, later renamed Ideal Theater, located a few doors down on Washington Avenue and opened by September 1914.
 The theater in the beginning sponsored a few local theatrical productions along with moving pictures.

 John and Emma Laue (formerly of the Tioga in Owego) took over operations of the ‘jinxed’ theater (so described by the local paper) in October 1916 and it remained in operation until 1921 or 1922.
 Mrs. Laue, no doubt having seen the writing on the wall, had already been working as a cashier at the Lyric Theater for some time by that point.
 An October 1921 news article already referred to it as the “old Ideal Theater” and that there was a rummage sale being held in the building.
 It seems to have been leased out on occasion for a short while after its closing.